net1/shopee_webscraping/README.md

         * Product Name, Product Price, Quantity Sold, Product Score, Product Rating Counts, Product Favourite Counts by User and Product Comments

     - Link to each product

+Feel free to check it out !!
 Thank you :D

+### Notice
+I divided into 3 main parts

+Part 3 was coded in a hurry due to the limited amount of time.
+So, it will have lots of rooms for improvements, but it is functional.